innomatica/healthcanada-dpd/README.md

 ```
 python3 convert_data.py
 ```
-4. First choose the menu (r) to read raw data, then (b) to build drug data.
+4. First choose (r) to read raw data, then (b) to build drug data.
-You may have to up to 30 minutes or more to build data.
+It may take up to 30 minutes or more to build data.
 After that it will create a json file, `build_yyyymmdd.json`, which will be used to create database files in the subsequent operations.